 So, what spurs paying and non-paying HubSpot users to look for an alternative?

-In the case of those on a paid plan, many business owners upgrade thinking that it’s going to be the answer to all their problems only to discover that they aren’t getting their money's worth.
+In the case of those on a paid plan, many business owners upgrade thinking that it’s going to be the answer to all their problems, only to discover that they aren’t getting their money's worth.
 After all, you need the staff and time to really make the most of all the features you’re paying for.
 In fact, many end up paying for the use of just a few top features, and this can be pretty costly.

 Those using HubSpot’s free CRM are most likely small-to-medium-sized businesses, who – as the name implies – started using it to manage their leads and customers.
 However, with a host of limitations (more on that below), many find the service to be lacking but do not have the funds to upgrade to one of their paid plans.
 But first:

 Their free CRM plan is pretty generous, with the ability to add unlimited users and 1M contacts.
 It allows you to integrate with Gmail and Outlook, set up forms and newsletters and create tasks and goals for your team.
+Find out how it stacks up against our list of the best free CRM software.

 They have a breadth of helpful resources and channels of communication, plus their customer support agents are very responsive and knowledgeable.
 They support 6 languages (English, French, German, Japanese, Portuguese and Spanish).